Baqend/transaction-demo/README.md

 This small example project has two purposes:

 1. It shows how to connect to a running Baqend-Server using the Java-SDK.
-2. It showcases how to use Baqend's distribute cache-aware transactions.
+2. It showcases how to use Baqend's distributed cache-aware transactions.

 Running the Example Project
 --------